AgnosticUI/agnosticui/CONTRIBUTING.md

 The main idea here, is that all framework styles are synchronized with the top-level CSS package's styles before you're even allowed to fire up Storybook to view the rendered components.
 Essentially, this ensures synchronization of component primitive styles across framework implementations.

+## Checklist

+- [ ] First submiteed new feature or bugfix issue?
+- [ ] Followed the forking model?
+- [ ] Does change require CSS updates to existing components?
+If so, have you updated all frameworks and verified?
+- [ ] Does this add a new component?
+If so, have you updated all framework's `copystyle.js` to pull it in and verified?
+- [ ] Tests pass?
+- [ ] Have you added to the framework's /examples apps? e.g. `agnosticui-react/examples`?
+- [ ] Have you updated the docs?
+These live in [site/docs](https://github.com/AgnosticUI/agnosticui/tree/master/site/docs)

 ## License

 By contributing your code,, you agree to allow the project owners to